scipr-lab/libsnark/README.md

 ### gadgetlib1

-This library is a minimalistic library that only seeks to support basic functionality for the construction of R1CS instances.
-Moreover, its design is based on templates (as does the ppzkSNARK code) to efficiently support working on multiple elliptic curves simultaneously.
+This is a low-level library which expose all features of the preprocessing zkSNARK for R1CS.
+Its design is based on templates (as does the ppzkSNARK code) to efficiently support working on multiple elliptic curves simultaneously.
+This library is used for most of the constraint-building in libsnark, both internal (reductions and Proof-Carrying Data) and examples applications.

 ### gadgetlib2

-This library provides support for constructing systems of polynomial equations and, in particular, also R1CS instances.
+This is an alternative library for constructing systems of polynomial equations and, in particular, also R1CS instances.
 It is better documented and easier to use than gadgetlib1, and its interface does not use templates.

-### Choice and stability

-We advise new uses of libsnark to use gadgetlib2, unless the template features of gadgetlib1 are specifically required.
-In the future, we plan to bring the template features to gadgetlib2 as well.
-Note that (consequentially) the constraint library interface and its implementation are in flux, and future versions of libsnark are likely to break compatibility.
+However, fewer useful gadgets are provided.

 --------------------------------------------------------------------------------